 Dialysis is a treatment that takes over the job of your kidneys if they fail.
 The kidneys have many functions that help your body stay healthy.
 They help clear toxins out of your blood and help your body balance salt levels.
-Most patients begin dialysis when their kidneys have lost 85%-90% of their ability.
-You may be on dialysis for a short time, or you may need it for the rest of your life or until you receive a kidney transplant.
+Most people begin dialysis when their kidneys have lost 85%-90% of their ability.
+You may be on dialysis for a short time, you may need it for the rest of your life, or until you receive a kidney transplant.

 If you have kidneys that are not working and the damage is not reversible, you have end-stage renal disease (ESRD).
 ESRD is caused by conditions such as diabetes, kidney cancer, drug use, high blood pressure, or other kidney problems.
 Dialysis is not a cure for ESRD, but it does help you feel better and live longer.

-There are two types of dialysis: hemodialysis and peritoneal dialysis.
+There are 2 types of dialysis: hemodialysis and peritoneal dialysis.
 This fact sheet will focus on peritoneal dialysis.

 The main functions of peritoneal dialysis are to:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: